-A credit memo is created any time a customer returns products or sold equipment is not used and is returned to your store.
+A credit memo is created any time a customer returns products that are not used and are returned to your store.
 Think of a credit memo as a negative invoice.

 Credit Memo List

 The list of credit memos looks and functions just like the Invoices list and uses the same sort and filter options as described in the Invoices section of the manual.